nwams/Explore-Word2Vec/README.md

 * **Dimensionality Reduction**: Use [`sklearn.decomposition.TruncatedSVD`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html) and construct a method that performs dimensionality reduction on the matrix to produce k-dimensional embeddings.
 Use SVD to take the top _k_ components and produce a new matrix of k-dimensional embeddings.

 ## Part 2: Prediction-Based Word Vectors
 Here I explore the embeddings produced by word2vec.
-Please revisit the class notes and lecture slides for more details on the word2vec algorithm
 * **Dimensionality Reduction**: Reduce dimensionality of Word2Vec Word Embeddings using truncated SVD.
 * **Synonyms & Antonyms**: Demonstrate counter-intuitive examples and explore why they happen.
 * **Solving Analogies with Word Vectors**: I use gensim to solve analogies.
 For example, for the analogy "man : king :: woman : x", what is x?